OpeOnikute/opeonikute.github.io/posts/ai-journalism.md

 #### Other Existing Tools

 There are several other ways to get more productive using LLMs without engineering firepower.
-I don't think this would be any different from workflows I use during my personal research, so I will briefly run through some tools I find helpful today.
+These are some of the tools that I find helpful today:

 1. **ChatGPT**: I use ChatGPT for general daily questions, but it's also my most-used tool for scripting and ideation.
-I find that it's better at the "creative" aspects than other tools, at least for me.
-My favourite feature however is Deep Research.
-I enjoy getting in-depth reports about niche subjects from sources far and wide.
-It's great that you can also tell it to take a look at research papers, which I find useful to the autheniticity of any ideation I do.
-The obvious challenge with a consumer product is the lack of context, but with the rise of MCP servers, I won't be surprised if more people create servers and connect their resources to ChatGPT directly.
-This obviously comes with a risk of data infringement/safety, but it depends on you and your appetite.
+I find that it's better at the "creative" aspects than other tools.
+My favourite feature however, is Deep Research.
+I enjoy getting in-depth reports about niche subjects from various sources.
+For example, it can look at research papers, which enhances the authenticity of any ideation.
+The obvious challenge with using a consumer product is the lack of context, but with the rise of MCP servers, I won't be surprised if more people create servers and connect their resources to ChatGPT directly.
+Direct integration obviously comes with a risk of data infringement/safety, but it depends on you and your risk appetite.

 2. **Gemini**: My primary use for Gemini is Deep Research.
-While I prefer the output and depth of ChatGPT responses, it takes a long time.
+While I prefer the output and depth of ChatGPT DR responses, it can take a long time to produce a result.
 This can be frustrating when have a lot of tasks to do.
-Gemini is also very thorough - a bit too verbose for my liking, but thorough.
-It's also the more affordable option and you get more value for your money.
+Gemini is also very thorough.
+A bit too verbose for my liking, but thorough.
+It's also the more affordable option and you get more value (and executions) for your money.

 3. **NotebookLM**: I was blown away the first time I used NotebookLM to analyse a document I uploaded.
 It's a great way to do single-instance RAG and by extension, useful for ideation and research.
 I haven't used it extensively in a while, but it's a tool you should definitely be looking at to improve your research workflow [^9].

 4. **Elicit**: I enjoy using Elicit for research because it's a great way to find research papers relevant to any topic, using plaintext queries.
 A similar niche tool to find resources relevant to journalism would be great, but if you ever need to find papers, I recommend.
 Imagine if you could find old newspapers that reference a topic you are writing about on the fly?
 Someone speak to Ridwan from [archivi.ng](https://archivi.ng/).

 4. **Napkin AI**: Napkin is great for getting sketches based on your text.
 I use it to get rough ideas for diagrams, especially when I'm struggling to visualise a thought [^10].

-# TODOs
-- Send email to Techcabal editor ✅
-    - Inform them about danger of open wordpress
-    - Suggest a page on AI training policy for their website
-    - Chance to read the draft, option to add the Techcabal information to the post?
-- Ask AI to review the post and:
-    - Recommend improvements
-    - Suggest titles
-- Send message to Skweird
-- Rewrite this as a research paper and submit to a journal to get feedback

 ### Footnotes
 [^1]: [My original post with a confusing name](https://opeonikute.dev/posts/write)